 This course is designed for students who have few or no mathematics skills.
 It is an introduction of basic fundamentals of arithmetic using a graphing approach and prepares the student for Elementary Algebra.
 Placement by examination.
 (The hours are not counted toward honors or graduation.)
 A minimum grade of C must be attained to advance to MAT 081.
+No longer offered, effective Fall 2010.

-MAT 081 - ELEMENTARY ALGEBRA (3)
+MAT 081 - ELEMENTARY ALGEBRA (4)

 This course is designed for students who have few or no algebraic skills.
 It is an introduction of basic fundamentals of algebra using a graphing approach and prepares the student for Intermediate Algebra.
-Math 071or placement by examination.
+Math 071 or placement by examination.
 (The hours are not counted toward honors or graduation.)
 A minimum grade of C must be attained to advance to MAT 091.

-MAT 091 - INTERMEDIATE ALGEBRA (3)
+MAT 091 - INTERMEDIATE ALGEBRA (4)